szz-dvl/JSLoader/README.txt

 - In-progress:
   - Watchers for opt page (database, eventual new data)
-  - Move everything in data_model && friends to arrow functions, (keep "this" reference for all the object).
   - Virtual Resources.
-  - Extensions seems to be sharing storage key names!!
   - Extend subdomain functionalities (*: before & after [Regex to validate])
   - Ace errors not being shown on gutter line, detected by editor however.
   - Scripts will run even when shown tab is not included in the script matching set if triggered from shortcut.

 - Big fails:
   - Cascade removes fails at some point.
   - Opened windows after browser crash ==> to be recovered.
   - PA ====> show matching site when group includes scripts??
   - Remove group relations when removing domains!
+  - Extensions seems to be sharing storage key names!!
+  - Scripts toggle btn fails first time after being hidden by parent list when opened ...

 - To be tested:
   - Import/Export features. **